dvrpc/gis-docs/docs/portal.md

 ---
 ## License Server

 Our ArcGIS License Server is installed on `gis-portal`.
-We use a [provision file](https://github.com/dvrpc/gis-admin/blob/main/agportal/license_server/ARCGIS.opt) to assign specific licenses to groups/individuals.
+We use a provision file located here: `C:\Program Files\ArcGIS\LicenseManager\bin` to assign specific licenses to groups/individuals.